-In Religious Studies (RS) we consider both religion and philosophy.
+Your child's form tutor is the first point of contact Head of Year 7 @ CCSG: Miss Harriet Ferguson - hef@clairescourt.net Head of Year 7 @ CCSB: Mrs Nalina Pitt - nmp@clairescourt.net In Religious Studies (RS) we consider both religion and philosophy.
 All humans are naturally curious about life, so during Key Stage Three we will study some of the major questions that humans have asked since the human race began and look at how different religions have responded to these questions.
 In RS lessons all pupils will need to use their own experience of the world to help understand some very tricky problems.
 To get the most out of this subject, pupils should work hard to listen to others and to express their own ideas.
 For a lot of the questions that you will think about, there are no right or wrong answers.
 What's important is that you think!

-Each pupil will be pushed to question and challenge things that they would normally simply accept, and will be asked to explore issues that have both global and local significance.
+Pupils will be pushed to question and challenge things that they would normally simply accept, and will be asked to explore issues that have both global and local significance.
 Over the course of Years 7 to 9 pupils will develop a range of skills and abilities; to be able to think critically about important questions; to be good communicators of their own views and able to reflect on other views; to see connections between beliefs and actions; and, to be able to deal with philosophical and ethical problems.
-Pupils will also be expected to demonstrate these developing skills by writing in a range of contexts.
+Pupils will also be expected to demonstrate their skills by writing in a range of contexts.

-Autumn term Sikhism 2023 Why do Sikhs not cut their hair?
+Autumn term 2025 Sikhism Why do Sikhs not cut their hair?
 Why do they carry a knife?
 Do they really give free food to anyone who comes to their Gurdwara?
-Each pupil will study the key aspects of the faith such as the Gurus, the Gurdwara and the 5K's.
+Pupils will study the key aspects of the faith such as the Gurus, the Gurdwara and the 5K's.
 They will assess the importance of these areas to Sikhs and how they influence their lives.
-There will be an opportunity to focus on ideas about identity and also ethics such as 'Sewa' or 'service' is a key aspect of Sikhism.
-Lent term Judaism 2024 Why do Jews believe that they are God's 'Chosen People'?
+There will be an opportunity to focus on ideas about identity and also ethics such as 'Sewa' or 'service' as a key aspect within Sikhism.
+Lent term 2026 Judaism Why do Jews believe that they are God's 'Chosen People'?
 What foods are eaten at Passover and why?
 Do you really become an adult after a Bar/Bat Mitzvah ceremony?
-An introduction to Judaism will allow each pupil to study the key aspects of the faith.
+An introduction to Judaism will allow pupils to study the key aspects of the faith.
 The importance of the Torah and the festival of Passover will be studied, whilst the Bar & Bat Mitzvahs will allow pupils to reflect on their own rite of passage.